Narrow Neck to Castle Head Lookout (Scenic Views)

 Narrow Neck Fire Trail gate

-Note that this car park is located beyond the car park for the Golden Stairs and the walking track to Ruined Castle.
+It’s worth noting that this car park is located beyond the one serving the Golden Stairs and the walking track to Ruined Castle.

-Glenraphael Drive is an unsealed road but is in good condition.
-The road is manageable by 2WD vehicles, but a 4WD vehicle is recommended after rainfall.
+While Glenraphael Drive is an unsealed road, it remains in good condition.
+It is typically manageable with a 2WD vehicle, although a 4WD is recommended after rainfall.

 Map

-Below is a map of the walking track starting from the car parking area.
+Below is a map of the walk starting from the car parking area.

-Map of the Narrow Neck to Castle Head Lookout walking track
+Map of the walk from Narrow Neck to Castle Head Lookout

 JOIN SYDNEY UNCOVERED